 It’s not easy to just expect empathy from people who read your sales pitch or watch your ad.
-You have to learn how to take them from here, a neutral or interested state, to there, a state of feeling empathy.
+You have to learn how to take them from here, a neutral state, to there, a state of feeling empathy.
 You have to care — in your

 How to Induce Empathy in Your Story

 I was a ghostwriter before I was an SEO writer, so I know some tips that can help in this case.
-It will be great if you read the books I recommended in this article.
+It will be great if you read the books I recommended later in this article.
 If you haven’t read them, here are the little things that can create empathy in your readers:

 - Ensure your character does good things in the world as soon as possible.
 Maybe they “save a cat” or “give to the poor” or “love their kids so much.”

 - Use the information the readers can relate to, such as setting, routines, quirks, etc.

 - Be specific.
 Use as many helpful details as possible.